YinHk-Notes/C-Sharp-cheatsheet/c# concepts/operators & expessions/README.md

 ### `=>`
 The `=>` token is supported in two forms: as the **lambda operator** and as a separator of a member name and the member implementation in an **expression body definition**.

+### `::`
+The namespace alias operator.
+Use the namespace alias qualifier :: to access a member of an aliased namespace.
+You can use the `::` qualifier only between two identifiers.
+The left-hand identifier can be one of a namespace alias, an extern alias, or the global alias.

 https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/